ShadiestGoat/ShadiestGoat/README.md

 <h1 align="center">Contact Me</h1>

-You can email me, shady@shadygoat.eu, or DM me on discord: Shady Goat#2893.
+You can email me, shady@shadygoat.eu, or DM me on discord: @shadygoat.
 If one of these is invalid, check [my website](https://shadygoat.eu) to see if something updated.

 <h1 align="center">Credits</h1>